 I understand this policy and agree to its terms.

-Employee Signature Date

-Employee's Name - Printed

 Texas Government Code § 552.024: Public Access Option Form

 The Public Information Act allows employees, public officials and former employees and officials to elect whether to keep certain information about them confidential.
 Unless you choose to keep it confidential, the following information about you may be subject to public release if requested under the Texas Public Information Act.
 Therefore, please indicate whether you wish to allow public release of the following information.